-I am a Ph.D. candidate in Public Policy, specializing in Science and Technology Policy at the Georgia Institute of Technology.
-My research investigates how policy influences performance and social alignment in emerging technologies like AI and nanotechnology.
-A significant aspect of my work involves implementing state-of-the-art language models to extract and analyze value promises from patent text in these fields and examining their role in patent drafting, prosecution, valuation, and technological orientation.
-Current projects in this space include an analysis of state policy advisory networks in autonomous vehicles and a comprehensive mapping of AI invention in the global south.
+I am an Economist with a master’s in Economics and a Ph.D. in Public Policy, specializing in Science and Technology Policy.
+My research explores how policy, incentives, and social networks shape the scientific and technological outcomes of researchers and inventors, as well as their economic and social impacts—particularly in artificial intelligence and nanotechnology.
+A key aspect of my work involves leveraging frontier large language models to extract and analyze value promises in patent text, examining their role in patent drafting, prosecution, valuation, and technological orientation.
+Current projects in this space include an analysis of state policy advisory networks in autonomous vehicles and a study on organizational differences in AI research focus between corporate and academic institutions, examining implications of corporate dominance in US AI basic research.

-My skill set includes quantitative (e.g., causal inference, machine learning, text mining, computational social networks) and qualitative (e.g., interviews and focus groups) research methods, along with strong presentation skills for diverse audiences.
+My skill set includes quantitative methods (e.g., causal inference, machine learning, text mining, computational social network analysis) and qualitative approaches (e.g., interviews, focus groups), along with strong presentation skills for diverse audiences.

 I have taught introductory economics courses for undergraduate and graduate students for eight semesters at Universidad Nacional de Colombia (15’ and 16’) and Universidad del Rosario (17’, 18’, 19’, 20’).